-The Fund's annual, semi-annual and quarterly reports to shareholders will contain detailed information on the Fund's investments.
-The annual report will also include a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+The Fund's annual and semi-annual shareholder reports and Form N-CSR contain detailed information on the Fund's investments.
+The Fund's annual shareholder report also includes a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+Form N-CSR includes the Fund's annual and semi-annual financial statements.